Rossi Jarvis: Lowestoft Town & Dereham Town

 After a brief spell in Australia with Oakleigh Cannons, Jarvis joined Lowestoft Town in 2013.
 After 159 league appearances, he joined Dereham Town in April 2018 before re-joining the Trawler Boys for the 2018–19 season.Rossi Jarvis and Kieran Higgs sign for Lowestoft Town Jarvis left Lowestoft Town again in May 2021 and re-joined Dereham Town at the end of the month.
 Jarvis made 26 appearances and scored two goals in the Isthmian League North Division and played once in the FA Cup.

 Leiston

 On 13 June 2022, Jarvis signed for Southern League Premier Division Central side Leiston, joining his brother Ryan, who signed for the club the previous week.

 International career

-Whilst in non-League football with Luton, Jarvis was eligible to be called into the England C squad for friendlies against both Hungary under-23's and Poland under-23's in September and November 2009.
-He played in both, including captaining the side to a 2–1 victory in Poland.
+Whilst in non-League football with Luton, Jarvis was eligible to be called into the England C squad for friendlies against both Hungary under-23s and Poland under-23s in September and November 2009.
+He played in both, and captained the side to a 2–1 victory in Poland.